AI-for-Education/redis-stack-server-ACI/README.md

 But any python environment with pyyaml and python-dotenv installed should be fine.

+To test that the package has been correctly installed, open a terminal, activate the appropriate environment (if applicable), and run:

+    redis-stack-server-aci --help

 ### Configuration

 #### config.yml

-Prior to running, you must create a file called `config.yml` in the repository root directory, in which you set all of the following fields.
+Prior to running, you must create a configuration file in yaml format, in which you set all of the following fields.

 ```yaml
 # Global setting (anything set here will be used for all)